-Official identification: The notary will ask for ID to verify that you are who you tell you are.
-You’ll require official identification with a photograph, passport, driver’s license, or other government-issued ID will do the trick, although terms differ from state to state.
+The notary will ask for ID to verify that you are who you tell you are.
+You’ll require official identification with a photograph, passport, driver’s license, or other government-issued ID that will do the trick, although terms differ from state to state.
 If the notary is not sure that you are who you tell you are, he or she can deny notarizing your document.
 Nobody is expected to notarize anything.

-Fees: Depending on where you go to make documents notarized, you may have to pay a reasonable price.
+Depending on where you go to make documents notarized, you may have to pay a reasonable price.
 Notaries have to give money to serve as a notary, they have to keep up with different laws, and they have to keep accounts, so don’t be shocked if you’re asked to pay a fee.

 Why is Notarization Important?

 Getting your business translations notarized states that the translator will take the document before a notary to verify that it is translated correctly and with full authenticity.
-Several translators routinely add tonal variations in their translations to attract to different audiences.
-With business translations, this is not acceptable and getting the document notarized ensures that all such content will be eliminated.
+Several translators routinely add tonal variations in their translations to attract different audiences.
+With business translations, this is not acceptable, and getting the document notarized ensures that all such content will be eliminated.